A subscription that does not have an expiration date. The member has access to the content.

 Requests for a purchase/payment process.

-The number of member who cancelled (and will cancel) during the current month.
+The number of members who cancelled (and will cancel) during the current month.

 A subscription that will expire on a scheduled date.
 It also includes non-recurring subscriptions.
 The member still has access until the expiration date.